 So, what kind of content are we talking about here?
 A few platforms that can provide a great ROI include social media, email marketing, and video-based content.
 No, this doesn’t mean you necessarily have to build up a YouTube presence (although that does help raise awareness).

 With so many things moving remotely, webinars are great ways to connect with those who want to learn more about your nonprofit.
 Did you know that a single webinar can result in over 1,000 new leads for your nonprofit?
+For more information on this topic, Cloud Income recently came up with a list of interesting webinar statistics and facts worth checking out.

 If you need a little inspiration, feel free to check out several of my personal favorite content marketing blogs.
 By checking out the list of content marketing websites, you’ll have more than enough inspiration to get started.